This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.0.0!

 Step 2: Install StreamX OSGi bundles and configuration

-To integrate AEM with StreamX you must install StreamX OSGi bundle with all the necessary OSGi dependencies and configuration.
-Installed and configured OSGi bundle enable feeding StreamX Mesh with AEM sourced data.
-Follow the steps below to install the package:
+To integrate AEM with StreamX, you must install the StreamX OSGi bundle along with all the necessary OSGi dependencies and configurations.
+Once installed and configured, the OSGi bundle enables feeding StreamX Mesh with data sourced from AEM.

-1. Visit AEM author - CRX Package Manager
+1. Visit AEM author - CRX Package Manager.

-2. Upload and install aem-with-streamx-tutorials/streamx-aem.all-1.0.2.zip from the cloned project repository
+2. Upload and install aem-with-streamx-tutorials/streamx-aem.all-1.0.2.zip from the cloned project repository.

 Step 3: Run the StreamX Mesh